Annette Boaz: Academic and policy career

 In 2005 Boaz co-founded the academic journal Evidence & Policy with Ken Young.
 The quarterly journal focuses on the relationship between research evidence and public policy.
 Between 2005 and 2017 Annette Boaz served as the editor in chief.

 In October 2019 Boaz was elected as a Fellow of the Academy of Social Sciences.

 Annette Boaz is the co-founder with Kathryn Oliver of Transforming Evidence, an international community of researchers and policy makers sharing expertise about how evidence is made and used across different disciplines and sectors.

 In May 2022 Boaz and Kathryn Oliver, London School of Hygiene and Tropical Medicine, provided written evidence to the UK Parliament Inquiry on Delivering a UK science and technology strategy.

 Awards and honours

 In 2025 Annette Boaz became an NIHR Senior Investigator.
-NIHR Senior Investigators are prestigious research leaders who make a significant impact on health and care.
+NIHR Senior Investigators are research leaders who make a significant impact on health and care.
 They also make significant contributions to the work of the NIHR, acting as ambassadors and shaping research across social care, public health, and the NHS.

 In October 2019 Boaz was elected as a Fellow of the Academy of Social Sciences.